Firestarter (The Prodigy song): Impact and legacy

-In October 2011, NME placed it at number 52 on its list "150 Best Tracks of the Past 15 Years".
-Following Flint's death on 4 March 2019, fans used the hashtag 'Firestarter4Number1' on various social media platforms to replicate the song's success by getting it to the number one spot again.
-This was done out of respect for Keith Flint and to raise awareness of suicide among men.
-During this time the single also returned to the Billboard charts, entering number 13 on its Dance/Electronic Digital Songs Sales chart in its 16 March 2019 issue, marking the first time that this song has appeared on a Billboard dance chart.
-In 2020, British newspaper The Guardian ranked "Firestarter" number eight on their list of "The 100 Greatest UK No 1 Singles".
-In 2022, Rolling Stone ranked it number 110 on their list of "200 Greatest Dance Songs of All Time".
+In December 1996, Melody Maker ranked "Firestarter" number two in their list of "Singles of the Year", writing, "Bringing vague but keenly felt terror to a million living rooms, "Firestarter" was superbly ominous, a funny, freakish and pulse-quickening rumble through the tunnels of the psychotic mind."
+In October 2011, NME placed it at number 52 in its list "150 Best Tracks of the Past 15 Years".
+In 2017, Billboard magazine ranked "Firestarter" number 25 in their list of "The 100 Greatest Pop Songs of 1997".
+Following Keith Flint's death on 4 March 2019, fans used the hashtag 'Firestarter4Number1' on various social media platforms to replicate the song's success by getting it to the number one spot again.
+This was done out of respect for Flint and to raise awareness of suicide among men.
+During this time the single also returned to the US Billboard charts, entering number 13 on its Dance/Electronic Digital Songs Sales chart in its 16 March 2019 issue, marking the first time that this song has appeared on a Billboard dance chart.
+In June 2020, The Guardian ranked "Firestarter" number eight in their list of "The 100 Greatest UK No 1 Singles".
+In July 2022, Rolling Stone ranked it number 110 in their list of "200 Greatest Dance Songs of All Time".
+In March 2025, Billboard magazine ranked it number 47 in their "The 100 Best Dance Songs of All Time", writing that it "was less of a lit fuse than a powder keg ready to blow everything to smithereens."

+"Firestarter" was also used in the Call of Duty: Black Ops 6 reveal trailer and in the 2024 film Sonic the Hedgehog 3, and Fear Street Part One: 1994.